Is it really possible? To make money blogging your passions?

 Siteground acknowledges this experimental first year that they give as much as 60% OFF in your initial sign up.
 I cannot recommend these guys enough I wrote an entire blog post gushing about how awesome they are.

 While Squarespace is becoming a popular contender, most full-time bloggers have their blogs on WordPress for a solid reason.
 Wordpress blogs are easier to optimize for search engines and to customize however way you want to grow your blog.
 It’s robust, stable, and it quickly adapts to new trends, algorithmic updates, and best practices.

 I tried out Squarespace for 3 months, migrated all of my content there, only to find myself crawling back to WordPress.

 I wouldn’t say I regret spending money and time testing it out.
 I’ve always been curious about Squarespace after all.
 And now I’m even more convinced that WordPress is the ultimate CMS for me, and can confidently recommend it over Squarespace.
 Plus now I don’t have to deal with Squarespace FOMO. 😎 (Fine, fine.
-Lowkey justifying the hefty price tag that came with that mistake.)
+Lowkey justifying the hefty price tag that came with that experiment.)

 I think it’s worth reiterating that professional bloggers and digital marketers recommend WordPress, hands down.

 There is a one-click WordPress installation feature when you sign up with Siteground.

 If you can follow instructions and click buttons, setting up your WordPress blog is easy using Siteground’s setup wizard.

 There are several income streams you can explore to monetize your blog.
 You don’t want to put all of your eggs in one basket, so to speak.